MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-adoption-welcome-screens.md

 3. Open your background image using an app such as Adobe Photoshop or a freely available app such as the [image editor](/windows/powertoys/image-resizer) included in Microsoft PowerToys, downloadable from the [Microsoft Store](https://apps.microsoft.com/store).
 4. Open your overlay image.
 Select and copy the overlay image and paste it onto your background image.
 Select **Save**.
+5. Resize the image to meet or approximate the recommended resolution for your Surface Hub (3840 x 2160 for 85"| 3840 x 2560 for 50").
-5. Export the image as .png file and save it to a USB flash drive.
+6. Export the image as .png file and save it to a USB flash drive.
 (Or save it to a cloud service you can access from Surface Hub).

 ## Upload welcome screen